Substance Fruits and Greens vs Balance of Nature: Is This Substitute Superior?

 - Proprietary Whole Veggie Maintain Blend: Broccoli, Cabbage, Carrot, Cauliflower, Cayenne Pepper, Celery, Garlic, Kale, Onion, Shiitake Mushroom, Soybean, Spinach, Sweet Potato, Wheatgrass and Zucchini.

-While Balance of Nature Fruits and Veggies capsules contain a wider range of ingredients, Sustenance Fruits & Greens has the more potent superfoods in its formulation.
+While Balance of Nature Fruits & Veggies capsules contain a wider range of ingredients, Fruits and Greens by Substance has the more nutritious superfoods in its formulation.

-Alfalfa, eleuthero, oat grass, dandelion greens and broccoli are the first 5 additions in Nature’s Sustenance, and therefore the ones with the highest volume by weight.
+Alfalfa, eleuthero, oat grass, dandelion greens and broccoli are the first 5 additions in Substance’s Sustenance pills, and therefore the ones with the highest volume by weight.

 Alfalfa, oat grass, dandelion greens and broccoli are all rich in minerals, antioxidants and other beneficial nutrients.
 While eleuthero, also called Siberian ginseng, is an adaptogen known for increasing energy, reducing fatigue and improving cognitive function.

-Fruits & Greens also contains other potent ingredients, such as lion’s mane and reishi mushrooms, blueberry, garlic and chlorophyll.
+Substance Fruits and Greens also contains other potent ingredients, such as reishi mushroom, blueberry, garlic, barley grass and chlorophyll.

 By comparison, Balance of Nature Fruits has blueberry, raspberry, cranberry and aloe vera as standouts.
 While the Veggies product contains shiitake mushroom, cayenne pepper, wheatgrass and garlic as its best ingredients.

-Overall though, Balance of Nature includes quite a few average additions, such as grape, banana, apple and orange.
-These are commonly eaten foods and are much lower in nutrients than most of the superfoods in Nature’s Sustenance.
+Overall though, this supplement includes quite a few average additions, such as grape, banana, apple and orange.
+These are commonly eaten foods and are lower in nutrients than most of the superfoods in the Sustenance formula.

-I also think it’s important to make note of the raw soybean found in Balance of Nature Veggies.
+I also think it’s important to make note of the raw soybean found in the Veggies pills.
 Soy is a cheap filler found in many processed foods these days.
-It’s low in nutrition, some people are allergic to it, and it really has no place in a supplement designed to improve your health.
+It contains anti-nutrients, it linked to many adverse effects, and some people are allergic to it.
+In my opinion, there’s really no good reason for soy to be in a supplement designed to improve your health.

 Pros

-- Contains nutritionally potent greens, such as alfalfa, oat grass, dandelion greens, barley grass, kale and chlorophyll.
-As well as adaptogenic Siberian ginseng, immune boosting reishi and cognitive enhancing lion’s mane mushroom.
+- Contains mineral-rich greens, such as alfalfa, oat grass, dandelion greens, barley grass, kale and chlorophyll.
+As well as adaptogens like Siberian ginseng and reishi mushroom.

-- Nature’s Sustenance says their Fruits and Greens supplement is made in the USA in a cGMP facility from American grown produce.
+- Substance says their Fruits & Greens supplement is made in the USA in a cGMP facility from American grown produce.
 They also state that all their products are vegan, non-GMO, and gluten, dairy and soy-free.

-- Substance, the makers of Nature’s Sustenance, have an unconditional 90-day satisfaction promise.
-They say they will give a full refund if you’re not completely satisfied with any of their products.
+- This product has an unconditional 90-day satisfaction promise.
+Substance Health say they will give a full refund if you’re not completely satisfied with any of their products.

-- Less than half the retail price of Balance of Nature for an objectively superior superfood supplement.
+- Less than half the retail price of Fruits & Veggies here on their Amazon page for an objectively superior superfood supplement.

 Cons

-- Nature’s Sustenance comes in 1 bottle of 120 capsules versus Balance of Nature’s 2 bottles of 90 capsules each.
-You take 4 capsules of Fruits & Greens compared to 6 capsules with Fruits and Veggies.
-To many people taking less capsules will be a pro not a con.
-It still adds up to a 3095 mg dosage though, compared to over 4000 mg of whole food powder when taking Balance of Nature.
+- Sustenance Fruits and Greens comes in 1 bottle of 120 capsules versus Balance of Nature’s 2 bottles of 90 capsules each.
+You take 4 capsules of Fruits and Greens compared to 6 with Fruits & Veggies.
+To many people taking less pills will be a pro not a con.
+It still adds up to a 3,095 mg dosage though, compared to 3,964 mg of whole food powder when taking Balance of Nature.

-- Fruits and Greens by Substance contains rice flour, magnesium stearate and microcrystalline cellulose as other ingredients, whilst Balance of Nature lists only vegetable cellulose from the capsules.
-The company could improve its formula by removing these fillers or finding a better substitute.
+- These whole food capsules have rice flour and magnesium stearate as other ingredients, whilst Balance of Nature lists only vegetable cellulose from the capsules.
+While many brands are worse offenders, Substance could improve their formula by removing these fillers.

 Pros and Cons of Balance of Nature